smurfix/jinja2/docs/templates.rst

     .. method:: next()

-        Goes one item a head and returns the then current item.
+        Skips ahead by one item and returns the then-current item.

     .. attribute:: current